 Certain local school districts may need to develop more stringent employment screening policies and procedures.

-The Department of Management Services, Division of Retirement estimates that approximately 250 individuals face forfeiture of their right to state retirement benefits annually; however, the resulting financial savings to the state are currently indeterminate.
-On March 11, 2008, the division supplemented this estimate by the addition of another 125 to 150 cases it believed would be generated by CS/SB 1712.
+The Department of Administration estimates that approximately 250 individuals face forfeiture of their right to state retirement benefits annually; however, the resulting financial savings to the state are currently indeterminate.